-• Rural Residential: Residential areas composed primarily of rural residential parcels, on small (up to five acres), medium (five to 20 acres), and large lots (more than 20 acres).
-Many of the large residential parcels adjacent to Burlington Creek Forest have conservation easements.

-• Ancient Forest Preserve: The Ancient Forest, owned and managed by the Forest Park Conservancy, protects nearly forty (40) acres of old growth forest adjacent to the Burlington Creek Forest site.
-The conservancy welcomes visitors to the Ancient Forest and has recently extended the trail system.

-• Burlington Bottoms: The roughly 400-acre Burlington Bottoms wetlands, owned by Bonneville Power Administration (BPA) and managed by Oregon Department of Fish and Wildlife (ODFW), lie northeast of Burlington Creek Forest.

-• Forest Park: The City of Portland's Forest Park lies south, across Newberry Road from Ennis Creek Forest.

-• Skyline Elementary School: Skyline School is located on Skyline Road, southwest of McCarthy Creek Forest.
+- Rural Residential: Residential areas composed primarily of rural residential parcels, on small (up to five acres), medium (five to 20 acres), and large lots (more than 20 acres).
+Many of the large residential parcels adjacent to Burlington Creek Forest have conservation easements. - Ancient Forest Preserve: The Ancient Forest, owned and managed by the Forest Park Conservancy, protects nearly forty (40) acres of old growth forest adjacent to the Burlington Creek Forest site.
+The conservancy welcomes visitors to the Ancient Forest and has recently extended the trail system. - Burlington Bottoms: The roughly 400-acre Burlington Bottoms wetlands, owned by Bonneville Power Administration (BPA) and managed by Oregon Department of Fish and Wildlife (ODFW), lie northeast of Burlington Creek Forest. - Forest Park: The City of Portland's Forest Park lies south, across Newberry Road from Ennis Creek Forest. - Skyline Elementary School: Skyline School is located on Skyline Road, southwest of McCarthy Creek Forest. - Burlington Water District: A water district tower is located in the interior of Metro's Burlington Creek Forest property.

-Figure 2 Site Map (after this map was produced, Metro acquired additional property in Burlington Creek Forest that is not depicted on the map - holdings now exceed 350 acres)
+Figure 2 Site Map (after this map was produced, Metro acquired additional property in Burlington Creek Forest that is not depicted on the map - BCF holdings now exceed 350 acres)